yoshisuga/MAME4iOS/README.md

 ## mFi Controller Support

 Pair your mFi controller with your iOS device, and it should 'just work'.

-If you have an extended controller with dual analog sticks and shoulder triggers, you can use them!
-The shoulder triggers are mapped as analog controls so you can use them for things like pedals or other analog control.
+Up to 4 mfi controllers are supported (this is untested as of 5/18/16).

+### Hotkey combinations

+The following hotkey combinations are supported:

+- Start game (PAUSE)
+- Insert coin (B + PAUSE)
+- Open menu (A + PAUSE)
+- Exit game (R + PAUSE)

+### Dual analog support

+The right stick on the extended controller profile is supported, but with a caveat:

+- 1P right stick is mapped to 3P analog stick
+- 2P right stick is mapped to 4P analog stick

+So currently, 2 players can use dual sticks at the same time.